What is a real estate investment trust?

 There are three main types of REITs:

-Mortgage REITs own property mortgages, by loaning money to owners of real estate for mortgages, generating income through interest paid on the loan.
+- Mortgage REITs: These REITs own property mortgages by loaning money to owners of real estate for mortgages.
+They generate income through interest paid on the loan.

 Classifications of REITs